 Message 13: Safety related acknowledge

-Message 7 should be used as an acknowledgement of up to four Message 6 messages received (see § 5.3.1, Annex 2) and should be transmitted on the channel, where the addressed message to be acknowledged was received.
+Message 7 should be used as an acknowledgement of up to four Message 6, 25 or 26 messages received (see § 5.3.1, Annex 2) and should be transmitted on the channel, where the addressed message to be acknowledged was received.

 Message 13 should be used as an acknowledgement of up to four Message 12 messages received (see § 5.3.1, Annex 2) and should be transmitted on the channel, where the addressed message to be acknowledged was received.